plepe/OpenStreetBrowser/doc/Filters.md

 * values: Possible values.
 Can either be an array, an object or a html string with several `<option>` tags (even for radio and checkbox).
 See below for more information.
 * valueName: if the values do not have names (resp. an `<option>` without text content), use this twig template to create a each name.
 Use `{{ value }}` for the current value.
 * query: A twig template which builds a query from the selected value (if the value has not a query defined), e.g. `nwr[amenity={{ value }}]`.
 If not defined the query will be built from `key` (or the filter ID), `op` and the selected value.
 * key: If not overridden by query, use this key for searching.
 If not defined, use the filter's ID.
+Can also be an array with a list of keys.
+You can use wildcards too, e.g. "name:*" to query all localized name tags.
 * op: operator to use (if not overridden by query), e.g. '=' (default), '!=', '~', '!~', 'has' (query in semicolon-separated lists like `cuisine=kebap;noodles`).

 ### Values